kristianmandrup/artifactor/Readme.md

 Bonus if you configure the `Makefile` for different kinds of test runs or find another/better way to run the tests for various scenarios and configurations, f.ex using a config file of some sort?

+### DB adapter testing

+To test the Mongo and Couch DB adapters, we need to first populate the DBs.
+This should ideally be done via `beforeEach` and cleaned up in `afterEach` for each test suite:
+To populate the DBs, add functions in /src/test/data' for `/mongo/populate` and `/couch/populate` respectively!

 ## Architecture

 ### app.js